-We examine the relation between a measure of a male CEO’s facial masculinity and financial misreporting.
+We examine the relation between a measure of male CEOs’ facial masculinity and financial misreporting.
 Facial masculinity is associated with a complex of masculine behaviors (including aggression, egocentrism, risk-seeking, and maintenance of social status) in males.
-One mechanism for this relation assumes that facial structures are associated with testosterone exposure during puberty.
-We document, in a broad sample of S&P 1500 firms during 1996-2010, a positive association between CEO facial masculinity and Dechow et al. ’s misreporting proxies.
-We complement this evidence by documenting that CEO facial masculinity predicts his firm’s likelihood of being subject to an SEC enforcement action.
-We also show that an executive’s facial masculinity is associated with his likelihood of being named as a perpetrator by the SEC.
+One possible mechanism for this relation is that the hormone testosterone influences both behavior and the development of the face shape.
+We document a positive association between CEO facial masculinity and various misreporting proxies in a broad sample of S&P1500 firms during 1996–2010.
+We complement this evidence by documenting that a CEO’s facial masculinity predicts his firm’s likelihood of being subject to an SEC enforcement action.
+We also show that an executive’s facial masculinity is associated with the likelihood of the SEC naming him as a perpetrator.
 We find that facial masculinity is not a measure of overconfidence.
 Finally, we demonstrate that facial masculinity also predicts the incidence of insider trading and option backdating.

 Keywords: Financial misreporting, neuroendocrinology, testosterone exposure, craniofacial growth, facial structure

 JEL Classification: M12, M20, M40, M50, Z00Accepted Paper Series

 Date posted: May 16, 2013 ; Last revised: September 10, 2014